Report: 2023 Helmut Grünberg Yukon Birdathon, May 26-27, 2023

 Our Birdathon species total was 139, which ties for the lowest number in recent years.
 The cold, windy weather definitely played into this relatively low number.
 Compare that to 151 in 2019, 139 in 2020, 147 in 2021, and 146 in 2022.

-As to the actual birds seen this year, nothing horribly unusual was seen, but there were a few interesting wanderers: a Black-legged Kittiwake appeared at Quartz Road – this is gull there never really strays far from salt water and nests on cliffs along the coast!
+As to the actual birds seen this year, nothing horribly unusual was seen, but there were a few interesting wanderers: a Black-legged Kittiwake appeared at Quartz Road – this is gull that never really strays far from salt water and nests on cliffs along the coast!
 Also at Quartz Road was a Ring-billed gull….common on the prairies, but not here.

 Memorable moments from this year’s 24 hours?
 Swallows will figure in most people’s notes: It seems people saw almost no swallows, or, if they were lucky, stumbled on one the sheltered wetlands where hundreds or thousands of swallows were desperately wheeling about trying to get enough to eat.
 In my case, the only one I saw during 30 km of walking was the Tree Swallow that was nesting in my nestbox at home – and all I saw was its head!
 Logan McLeod found the other end of the spectrum – hordes of them in a small pothole lake near the Whitehorse Sewage Lagoons.